PyMoDAQ/PyMoDAQ/docs/src/quick_start.rst

 Install PyMoDAQ
 ---------------

 After this preparation, the installation of PyMoDAQ is done with a single command line.
-It will take a few minutes to download and install all the dependencies in our new environment.
+It takes a few minutes to download and install all the dependencies in our new environment.

 ``pip install pymodaq pyqt5``